Koala's Diary

 Koala's Diary (コアラ絵日記, Koala E Nikki) is a Japanese manga series written and illustrated by Yuami.
 Originally serialized as a web manga on Twitter since June 2021, it was later acquired by Kadokawa Corporation, who then began publishing the series in print in March 2022.
-Four tankōbon volumes have been released as of February 2025.
+Five tankōbon volumes have been released as of December 2025.
 An original net animation (ONA) adaptation produced by Studio Mother began releasing on YouTube in October 2025.

+Plot

+A Koala living in Japan writes diary entries about the good things life has to offer.